 #Capturing live video on webcam capture = cv2.VideoCapture(0) while True: # Capture frame-by-frame _, frame = capture.read() if frame is None: break else: # converting frame to gray gray = cv2.cvtColor(frame, cv2.COLOR_BGR2GRAY) blur (frame) cv2.imshow('Video', frame) #press 'q' key to abort if cv2.waitKey(1) & 0xFF == ord('q'): break # When everything is done, release the capture capture.release() cv2.destroyAllWindows()

-Masking the identity of persons in photos, video and live streams becomes a requirement in many sensitive cases.
+Masking the identity of persons in photos, videos, and live streams become a requirement in many sensitive cases.
 OpenCV library provides an easy way, just a couple of lines of code to detect faces in photos and videos and blurring them with a built-in function.
-You learned to use this OpenCV functionality in a practical use case of blurring faces in photos, videos and real time video streams.
+You learned to use this OpenCV functionality in a practical use case of blurring faces in photos, videos, and real-time video streams.
 The next challenge would be to mask out only a known identity in a group of people.
 Stay tuned for it!